-- KIBS cannot compensate for adverse road conditions, misjudgment or improper application of brakes.
-You must use the same discretion as you would with motorcycles not equipped with KIBS. - KIBS is not designed to shorten the braking distance.
-On loose, uneven or downhill surfaces, the stopping distance of a motorcycle with KIBS may be longer than that of an equivalent motorcycle without KIBS.
-Use special caution in such areas. - KIBS will help prevent wheel lock-up when braking in a straight line, but it cannot control wheel slip which may be caused by braking during cornering.
-When turning a corner, it is better to limit braking to a light application of both brakes or not to brake at
+- ABS cannot compensate for adverse road conditions, misjudgement or improper application of brakes.
+You must take the same care as with motorcycles not equipped with ABS. - ABS is not designed to shorten the braking distance.
+On loose, uneven or downhill surfaces, the stopping distance of a motorcycle with ABS may be longer than that of an equivalent motorcycle without ABS.
+Use special caution in such areas. - ABS will help prevent wheel lock-up during straight-up braking, but it cannot control wheel slip which may be caused by braking during cornering.
+When turning a corner, it is better to limit braking to the light application of both brakes or not to brake at all.
+Reduce your speed before you get into the corner.